leekarensl/SQL-Case-Studies/Danny's Dinner/README.md

 A           | 1020
 B           | 320

-**Bonus - Join all the things - recreate the basic data tables so that Danny and his team can use to derive insights without needing to join the tables using SQL.
+**Bonus Question - Join all the things - recreate the basic data tables so that Danny and his team can use to derive insights without needing to join the tables using SQL.
 They should look like this:**

 ![Bonus1](Bonus1.png)